-- 61. The Government submitted that the applicant had been informed by the police officers about the reasons for his arrest.
+61. The Government submitted that the applicant had been informed by the police officers about the reasons for his arrest.
 Furthermore, on arrival at the police station a record of arrest and a record of an administrative offence had been drawn up, in which the reasons for the applicant's arrest were indicated.
 These records had been signed by the applicant.
-Therefore the applicant had been informed promptly about the reasons for his arrest and his denial of this fact contradicted the materials of the case. - 62.
-The applicant submitted that he had never been informed of the legal or factual grounds for his arrest.
-Furthermore, the existence of written records did not absolve the authorities from the necessity of giving reasons for arrest orally. - 63.
-The Court reiterates that paragraph 2 of Article 5 contains the elementary safeguard that any person arrested should know why he is being deprived of his liberty.
+Therefore the applicant had been informed promptly about the reasons for his arrest and his denial of this fact was not supported by the materials of the case.

+62. The applicant submitted that he had never been informed of the legal or factual grounds for his arrest.

+63. The Court reiterates that paragraph 2 of Article 5 contains the elementary safeguard that any person arrested should know why he is being deprived of his liberty.
 This provision is an integral part of the scheme of protection afforded by Article 5: by virtue of paragraph 2 any person arrested must be told, in simple, non-technical language that he can understand, the essential legal and factual grounds for his arrest, so as to be able, if he sees fit, to apply to a court to challenge its lawfulness in accordance with paragraph 4.
 Whilst this information must be conveyed "promptly", it need not be related in its entirety by the arresting officer at the very moment of the arrest.
 Whether the content and promptness of the information conveyed were sufficient is to be assessed in each case according to its special features (see Fox, Campbell and Hartley v. the United Kingdom, judgment of 30 August 1990, Series A no. 182, p.
 19, § 40, and Murray v. the United Kingdom, judgment of 28 October 1994, Series A no. 300-A, p.
-31, § 72). - 64.
-In the present case, it is not clear whether any reasons were given to the applicant by the arresting officers at the time of his arrest.
-Furthermore, the Government have failed to submit a copy of the record of arrest in which the reasons for the applicant's arrest were allegedly indicated and which was allegedly signed by the applicant.
-The Court further notes that, contrary to the Government's claim, the applicant's signature does not appear on the record of an administrative offence which contained the charge against the applicant, nor is there any indication that the applicant was presented with this document but refused to sign it.
-On the other hand, it is evident from the written statement made by the applicant at the police station following his arrest that he was aware of the charge against him and consequently of the reasons why he had been brought to the police station.
+31, § 72).

+64. In the present case, it is not clear whether any reasons were given to the applicant by the arresting officers at the time of his arrest.
+The Court notes, however, that the reasons for the applicant's arrest and immediate prosecution were indicated in the record of arrest and the record of an administrative offence.
+Both documents were signed by the applicant.
+The applicant's allegation that he refused to sign the record of an administrative offence, which he was allegedly asked to do only after the trial, is therefore not supported by the materials of the case.
+Furthermore, it is evident from the written statement made by the applicant at the police station that he was aware of why he had been brought to the police station.
 In such circumstances, the applicant's assertion to the contrary is not supported by the materials of the case.